Skip to main content

 info

-1. In the Cloud UI, select a Workspace, click Deployments, and then select a Deployment.
+1. In the Astro UI, select a Workspace, click Deployments, and then select a Deployment.

 2. Click the Worker Queues tab and then click Edit to edit the default worker queue.